 Watering: Water new plants thoroughly, and take care not to let them wilt.
-After they are established, give mums about an inch of water per week.
 When bottom leaves look wilted or start to turn brown, water more often.
 Avoid soaking the foliage, which encourages disease and will cause the flowers to brown.
 If your mum gets too dry, it can lose its beautiful round shape, so be careful not to underwater.

 Fertilizer: Plants you intend to overwinter should get Root Stimulator at planting and one more application 2 weeks later to encourage maximum root growth before winter.

 Overwintering: Prepare mums for winter after the first hard frost.
 Mulch up to 4 inches with straw or shredded hardwood.
 Fill in around the entire plant, spreading well between branches.
 Pinch off dead blooms to clean up the plant, but leave branches intact.
 Mums have a better chance of surviving if you wait to prune old stems until spring.
 As soon as the weather warms, pull away mulch to allow new shoots to pop up.